Music Director Michael Newnham

 Michael Newnham is best known for his intense and inspiring conducting style, based on a deep knowledge of the score and informed by a strong interest in languages, cultures and history.
 A born communicator, his open and direct contact with musicians and audiences creates performances full of expression and energy.

-As Music Director of the Peterborough Symphony Orchestra, and as the former Music Director of Symphony New Brunswick and Camerata NB, Newnham has been instrumental in bringing these ensembles to new artistic heights and raising their profiles on the provincial and national levels.
+Along with being Music Director of Orchestra Toronto, he is also Music Director of the Peterborough Symphony Orchestra, and also held that title with Symphony New Brunswick, Camerata NB (2009-2018).
+Newnham has been instrumental in bringing these ensembles to new artistic heights and raising their profile on the provincial and national level.

 Along with his appearances in his native Canada, Newnham has also appeared at the helm of many orchestras and opera companies throughout Poland, Slovakia, the Czech Republic, Hungary, Austria, Italy and South Korea.